What is RAG?

 Documents are automatically chunked and embedded

-- Content is split into chunks based on your configured chunk size
+- Content is split into chunks with section-aware splitting and title prepend

-- Each chunk is embedded using the selected embedding model
+- Each chunk is embedded using both dense and sparse models for hybrid search

 Attach the knowledge base to an agent